 Other substantive concepts, including empire, invasion, war, democracy, parliament, resistance and enslavement, are also sequenced and revisited over time.

-To lessen the cognitive load on pupils, lessons at Powers Hall Academy introduce new facts and concepts in manageable ways.
+To lessen the cognitive load on pupils, lessons at Witham Oaks Academy introduce new facts and concepts in manageable ways.
 New content builds upon prior learning, and the teaching narrative encourages the recapping and retrieval of essential facts.

 Exploring historical sources.
 It’s important that our children learn how to explore and use historical sources.
 Throughout our history curriculum, children study primary and secondary sources of evidence, discover how pieces of evidence create a picture of the past, and, in upper Key Stage 2, identify and explore the viewpoint of the authors of written sources.